ulif/diceware-list/README.rst

 First, you need a file with words as "dictionary".
 On typical Debian systems such files can be found in ``/usr/share/dicts/``.

-This file can then be fed to `wordlist-gen` to create a wordlist suitable for use with diceware.::
+This file can then be fed to `diceare-list` to create a wordlist suitable for use with diceware.::

-  $ python wordlist_gen.py /usr/share/dict/words
+  $ python diceware_list.py /usr/share/dict/words
   !
   !!
   !!!